tudinfse/linux-sgx-driver/documentation/init.md

 The enclave's resources, however, are actually released (all enclave pages removed from the kernel space and EPC) when the enclave's VMA closes (`sgx_vma_close`).
 **TODO:** Still unclear why this is needed if the enclave is released only later.

+Note that `sgx_dev` also registers a callback to `get_unmapped_area()`.
+This callback is invoked during `mmap()` to allocate ELRANGE for a new enclave.
+ELRANGE base address must be a power-of-two but the Linux kernel assigns some arbitrary address by default.
+To prevent this, the `sgx_get_unmapped_area()` actually finds a sufficiently large unmapped area, aligns the address to be power-of-two, and returns it to the kernel.
+This way, the allocated memory region is guaranteed to start at a power-of-two base address.

 ## PRM and EPC Banks